-For company representatives who have previously engaged in our corporate review period, or for other researchers who have been following our work on wages, you'll notice that this method is a departure from how JUST Capital has previously modeled these three wage data points.
-We have rigorously vetted this new methodology and output values for each company, and there are four main enhancements we've made to improve data quality to note.
+For company representatives who have previously engaged in our corporate review period or other researchers who have been following our work on wages, you'll notice that this method builds upon how JUST Capital has been modeling these three wage data points since 2022.
+We have rigorously vetted this updated methodology and output values for each company, and there are three main enhancements we've made to improve data quality to note.
 This model now: